saadsidd-iu/AiDD---Assignment-5---Personal-Website/.prompt/dev_notes.md

+# Development Notes

+## Prompt 1: Create a HTML/CSS website using python's Flask framework

-**Prompt1:** Create a HTML/CSS website using python's Flask framework.
+**Exact Prompt:** "Prompt 1: Create a HTML/CSS website using python's Flask framework.
 It should include the following pages.
 Your site should be a multi-page website with consistent navigation.
+Homepage (index.html)
-- Homepage (index.html) - Title, header, and a short introduction about yourself.
-Navigation links to other sections (About Me, Resume, Projects, Contact).
+• Title, header, and a short introduction about yourself.
+• Navigation links to other sections (About Me, Resume, Projects, Contact).
-- About Me (about.html) - A detailed biography: background, interests, and goals.
-A photo of yourself stored in an /images subdirectory.
+About Me (about.html)
+• A detailed biography: background, interests, and goals.
+• A photo of yourself stored in an /images subdirectory.
+Resume (resume.html)
-- Resume (resume.html) - Include your resume or CV with sections like education, experience, skills, and achievements.
-Embed as formatted HTML, PDF, or an image.
+• Include your resume or CV with sections like education, experience, skills, and achievements.
+• Embed as formatted HTML, PDF, or an image.
+Projects (projects.html)
-- Projects (projects.html) - Showcase at least two projects.
-Include descriptions, screenshots/images, and links to live demos or repositories.
+• Showcase at least two projects.
+• Include descriptions, screenshots/images, and links to live demos or repositories.
+Contact (contact.html)
-- Contact (contact.html) - Provide contact info (email, LinkedIn, GitHub).
-Include a contact form (see Step 4)
+• Provide contact info (email, LinkedIn, GitHub).
+• Include a contact form (see Step 4)

 Create a separate CSS fill linked from each HTML page.
-Ensure consistency with fonts, colors and layouts across pages.
+ENsure sonsinteyc with fonts, colors and layouts across pages.
 Use semantic HTML for structure.

-Add a form on the contact html page.
+Add a form on the conctact html page.
 Fields: - First Name (required) - Last Name (required) - Email Address (required, valid format) - Password (required, min 8 characters) - Confirm Password (required, must match Password) - Use attributes: required, type, pattern, minlength. - Show clear error messages (using HTML or minimal JavaScript). - Redirect to a Thank You page (thankyou.html) after submission. - Accessibility requirement: All inputs must have labels connected with for and id.
 Add alt text for any images

-Record all prompts i enter in the chat in the .prompt/dev_notes.md file. record the prompt, and summarize the output, and note whether i accepted or rejected the output.
+Record all prompys i enter in the chat in the .prompt/dev_notes.md file. record the prompt, and summarize the output, and noe whether i accepted or rejected the output.

-create the website to be ran locally in a browser.
-Look towards the NYT website for an idea of the tiles I would want.
-Please see the Files & Inspiration folder for a link to the nyt website for design inspiration, find some 4k free images to add to mine. my resume, and a link to my linkedin page to get my headshot and to craft a short bio.
+create the website ton be ran locally in a browser.
+Look towards the NYT website for an idea of the tiles I wuold want.
+Please see te FIles & Inspiration dolfer for a link ot the nyt webstie fro design inspiratin, find some 4k free images to add to mine. my resume, and a link to my linkedin page to get my headshot and to craft a short bio."

 **Summary of Output:**
 Created a complete Flask-based personal website with the following components: